zhldemo/vlinkdemo-1/README.md

 ## The features Vlink Demo Version has and operation instruction
 * Top Menu
-Choose existing categories and add link to it. :(left-top Conner <select> and the middle AddLink <button>) Create Categories : (Right-top Conner <button>)
+Choose existing categories and add link to it.left-top Conner <select> and the middle AddLink <button>
+Create Categories : Right-top Conner <button>
 * Left Sidebar
-Reset the content to initial content and wipe the localStorage :(First button of the Sidebar) Homepage, demo, etc buttons will help you filter the link list. ( The second and more buttons of the Sidebar )
+Reset the content to initial content and wipe the localStorage :First button of the Sidebar Homepage, demo, etc buttons will help you filter the link list.The second and more buttons of the Sidebar
 * Link List
 Show the links by their categories.
-Each link will be a snapshot of the url with a logo, title and website description(if it has)
+Each link will be a snapshot of the url with a logo, title and website description.

 ## What this Demo Version doesn’t have
 * Saving links to online database